rish987/rish987.github.io/src/index.md

 I'm generally interested in the use of **proof assistants** for formalizing mathematics and verifying/synthesizing provably correct programs.
-My doctoral studies relate to the topic of **proof translation** between proof assistants, for the purpose of improved interoperability between different proof systems with different theoretical foundations.
+My doctoral studies relate to the topic of **proof translation** between proof assistants, for the purpose of improved interoperability between proof systems with different theoretical foundations.

-My post-doctoral research interests are shifting towards the topic of **program verification** and **program synthesis**, specifically within the context of proof assistants such as Lean.
+My post-doctoral research interests are shifting towards the topics of **program verification** and **program synthesis**, specifically within the context of proof assistants such as Lean.
 I'm interested in designing **search spaces** and **intelligent agents** for program synthesis, as well as applications of program synthesis